 Each child will be handed a flag with their names on it.
 The children are then supposed to plant their flags wherever they think the treasure is hidden.
 Once everyone has taken their turns, they uncover the treasure and whichever child’s flag is planted closest to the treasure, wins!

-Get all the children to sit on a table, or a floor if there are a lot of participants.
+To play this birthday party game get all the children to sit on a table, or a floor if there are a lot of participants.
 Hand everyone a towel, on which we can place around 10-15 raisins or peanuts, a small box and a pair chopsticks.
 The child that manages to transfer all the things into the box using only chopsticks wins!

 Children’ birthday parties can be a lot of fun with these games thrown in.
 These games are not only fun, but they also offer children the chance to participate in games and activities that they usually won’t – and most importantly, win!
 Birthdays are the most exciting day of the year for children, more important than any other day.
 Children count down the months, days and weeks until their big day comes.
 With great anticipation, they keep asking their parents, “Is my birthday today”?
 We, as parents, on seeing this can’t afford to be unaffected by this excitement and that is why the onus is on us to make that day the best for them.